Frequent Questions About Restorative Dentistry

 Q: What should I do about a missing tooth?

 A: If you have ever had a missing tooth, you have experienced the inconvenience of eating and speaking without the proper tools, and the embarrassment of an incomplete smile.
 Aside from these everyday dilemmas, missing teeth also contribute to alveolar atrophy—also called jawbone deterioration—and cause surrounding teeth to drift out of place.
 Alveolar atrophy occurs because the jawbone is missing the chewing stimulation it receives from a tooth.
 Dental implants replace the missing teeth by fusing directly to the jawbone and recreating a chewing sensation that keeps jawbone shrinkage at bay.
 Dental implants also create a spacer which keeps surrounding teeth from drifting to accommodate for the hole that is left from a missing tooth.
-Dental implants are made to look, feel, and function just like natural teeth and can last for a lifetime with proper dental care.

 Q: What if I have several chipped, broken, or decayed teeth?

 A: If you are experiencing several issues with your overall oral health, let us help you regain your good oral health.
 Full-mouth rehabilitation can help you get started on the right track to good oral health.
 Also known as a complete dental restoration or rejuvenation, full-mouth rehabilitation is a phased treatment plan that helps you set a goal for oral health and target problem areas to repair over time.
 We will assess your case by taking digital X-rays, using intraoral cameras, and pinpointing decay with DIAGNOdent.
 Our technology will assist us in explaining diagnoses and problem areas thoroughly so that you do not have to pay for procedures you do not need.
-We will work with you to determine a treatment plan that fits your specific needs, finances, and busy schedule.
-Once you have had full-mouth rehabilitation, your mouth will function better, look better, and feel better.